LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 A survey bot lets you collect feedback from consumers at the end of a conversation, without using the time of a human agent.
 The bot can ask:

-* Specialized questions designed to provide CSAT (Customer Satisfaction), FCR (First Contact Resolution), or NPS (Net Promoter Score) metrics
+* Specialized questions designed to provide CSAT (Customer Satisfaction), NPS (Net Promoter Score), or FCR (First Contact Resolution) metrics.
+(For a primer on these survey metrics, please consult the Web.)
 * Questions that reflect your brand's key performance indicators
 * Free-text questions

 Use a survey bot to measure agent and skill performance and to identify opportunities to improve on your quality targets.

+INSERT SCREEN CAP OF PREVIEW OF SURVEY

 ### Survey bots vs. custom bots